Knowing Your Love Language Can Revolutionize Your Relationship—Here's How to Find it Out

 5. Physical Touch

 Physical touch has always been a big part of a relationship and communicating the emotional love we strive for.
-For some people however, not having the hand holding, kissing and hugging, as well as the intimacy of sex, makes them feel unloved.
-To fix this, sitting close to your partner or putting your arm around them as you walk out of a restaurant will reassure them that you do love them.
+For some people, however, not having the hand-holding, kissing, and hugging, as well as the intimacy of sex, makes them feel unloved.
+To fix this, sit close to your partner or put your arm around them as you walk out of a restaurant, give them a small kiss on their forehead, or gently stroke their face to reassure them that you do love them.

-While you don’t have to use these five different languages in your relationship – they can be helpful.
+While you don’t have to use all five different languages in your relationship—they can be helpful to know.
 By taking the quiz and identifying what type of language you respond to most, you can see what you might need more of in your relationship to take the emotional love up a notch.

-Some couples will have the same love language, which means they like the same type of love, and therefore don’t need to change.
-Others, will have opposite love languages, which just means their partner needs to learn what makes them tick on the love-o-meter.
+Some couples will even have the same love language, which means they like the same type of love, and therefore, don’t need to change.
+Others will have opposite love languages, which just means their partner needs to learn what makes them tick on the love-o-meter.

 The reason people find these “languages” to be so important for relationships is because of their ability to touch upon something they might’ve not understood they needed.
 If you find out your partner is a “acts of service” person then getting them their morning paper, because you know it will please them could be an easy way to spice up your romance and make them feel loved, when you normally would’ve thought, “why can’t they do it themselves?”
 It’s just another way to help a relationship move forward on an emotional level that is easier to comprehend.